GauravArbat/FRA-Atlas/README.md

 - **Redux Toolkit 1.9** for state management
 - **Recharts 2.8** for interactive data visualization
 - **Axios 1.6** for API communication
+- **Leaflet 1.9** with Leaflet Draw for additional mapping capabilities

 ### Backend
 - **Node.js 18+** with Express.js 4.19 for API development